jsalamander/akut-shift-planner/README.md

 ## Functional Test

-Run the testsuite with the following command: ´composer test´.
+Run the testsuite with the following command: `composer test`.

 Info: The tests will be executed against an own sqlite database, and will not alter any data of yours.

+## Deployment
+When merging into `develop` or `master` travis automatically deploys the current code base to the corresponding environment.